 If you have a GPS receiver, you tell Winlink Express which COM port and baud rate to use, and the software takes the lat/long coordinates directly from the GPS.
 If you don’t have a GPS receiver connected (or can’t “see” the sky from your operating position), you can enter the lat/long into Winlink Express manually to drop a bread crumb.
 Look for this feature in the Winlink Express menu under Settings ..
 GPS / Position Reports.

-The GPS receiver I use is GlobalSat BU-353-S4.
+The GPS receiver I have used for several years is GlobalSat Model BU-353-S4.
 It is widely available, and there are many similar units available on Amazon, eBay, and many other fine retailers.
 I make no claim that this model is the best or least expensive option out there.
-I only know that it works with both NMEATime and Winlink Express (but not at the same time!).
+I only know that it works with both NMEATime and Winlink Express.
 It works in my basement as long as I have the receiver near a window or wood wall.

 At some point, I purchased a second BU-353 for use with a go-kit laptop.
 To my surprise, it didn’t work when I initially plugged it in.
 It turns out that these units need to be configured for optimal use with NMEATime.
 Even if your unit works right out of the box, it is probably best to run through the procedure to make sure its configuration is optimal.
 Click here for the details.

 Recently, I found another GPS receiver that appears to have better performance than the BU-353.
 Unlike the GlobalSat unit, it also has the capability to receive data from GPS and GLONASS satellites (among others).
 I purchased mine from AliExpress for $25.
 Information on how to configure it is in this document.